 In 1951 the Club passed a resolution that breeders should not sell to the U.S.A. until the breed was recognised by the American Kennel Club as it was known exported dogs were often re-registered as Lhasa Apso.

 A Growing Club

 In 1956 Ken Rawlings took over as Chairman from Gay Widdrington and remained in that position until succeeded by Andrew Smallwood in 1996.
 David Crossley assumed the Chair in 1997 and retired in 2013.
-Our current Chairman is Matthew Russell.
+He was succeeded by Matthew Russell who retired in 2023.
+Our current Chair is Yvonne Cannon.
 Mr. Beeley became the joint Secretary / Treasurer in 1957 serving until 1964 when he was succeeded by Charles Duke.
 Mr. Duke was succeeded by the late Josephine Johnson in 1979.
 June Weight assumed the duties of Treasurer from 1999 and Glenda Gilkes those of Secretary in 2001.
 Our current Secretary, Pat Gregory was confirmed in March 2004.